-Getting someone to “take” speeding points for you is a very serious matter.
-But motorists can't help but try, something motoring lawyer Jeanette Miller is all too aware of.
+Getting someone to “take” speeding points for you is a very serious matter - but motorists can't help but try.

-It could not only lead to a possible criminal conviction for perverting the course of justice but it will almost definitely result in a spell in prison.
+It could not only lead to a possible criminal conviction for perverting the course of justice but it'll almost definitely result in a spell in prison.

-However, it still amazes me when I read about the level of inventiveness some drivers will go to in an attempt to fool the police and courts into believing they weren’t behind the wheel at the time in question.
+It still amazes me when I read about the level of inventiveness some drivers will go to fool the police and courts into believing they weren’t behind the wheel at the time in question.

 Most constabularies have special teams of officers to investigate suspected fraud.
-Here are details of my top five most stupid attempts to avoid penalty points:
+Here the top five most stupid attempts to avoid penalty points:

-John Hopwood physically moved a 40mph speed sign from a road in Manchester, to a road in Rochdale that was actually a 30mph zone after he was caught by a speed camera twice in two days.
+John Hopwood physically moved a 40 mph speed sign from a road in Manchester, to a road in Rochdale that was actually a 30 mph zone after he was caught by a speed camera twice.

 He was prosecuted for perverting the course of justice and was given an intermittent custodial sentence of 56 days.

 Michael Bogdal was convicted of nine counts of perverting the course of justice.
-Bogdal wrote to the police blaming five different fictitious drivers in his replies to notices of speeding allegations.
+Bogdal wrote to the police blaming five different fictitious drivers.

 He was caught out when the police noticed the same address was being used with different names.
-Bogdal argued that he thought the ticket office would know he was lying and he had done it as a "joke".
+Bogdal argued that he had done it as a "joke".